-(Definitions and certain guidance take confidence of the supplementary guidance within KCSI.)
-Keeping children safe in education 2024 (publishing.service.gov.uk)
+(Definitions and certain guidance taken from Keeping Children Safe in Education (KCSI)2022 and the supplementary guidance within KCSI.)
+Keeping children safe in education 2024 (publishing service gov. k)

 Any definitions should always be considered alongside the KCSIE update 2023, these definitions are for reference only.